klardotsh/gale/README.md

-# gluumy: a type-safe, minimal-ish, and hackable language targeting Lua
+# gluumy: a hackable, type-safe, minimal-ish language atop Lua

 > it's pronounced "gloomy" (or maybe "glue me"), and is spelled in lowercase,
 > always